kaseychuang/familyWebsite/walkthroughs/github-setup.md

 Since your entire family will be working on this repository, you will need to invite them to add content.

-In your GitHub repo, click on `Settings` -> `Manage Access` -> `Invite a Collaborator` Here, invite your family members via the email they used to register their GitHub account
+In your GitHub repo, click on `Settings` -> `Manage Access` -> `Invite a Collaborator`.
+Here, invite your family members via the email they used to register their GitHub account.

 ## Link Your Info